gloryofrobots/arza/README.md

 # Arza programming language

-Arza is an experimental programming language supporting multiple dispatch and immutable data out of the box.
+Arza is a functional programming language supporting multiple dispatch, immutable data and actor model out of the box.
-This is a prototype built in relatively 'slow' language python and is not ready for productin in any way.
+Arza is in a prototype state of development.
+Current interpreter is implemented in Python (without RPython)

 ## To run
 ```